Best-sellers | Arkansas Democrat Gazette

 1. FOURTH WING by Rebecca Yarros.
 Violet Sorrengail is urged by the commanding general, who is her mother, to become a candidate for the elite dragon riders.

 2. IRON FLAME by Rebecca Yarros.
-The second book in the Empyrean series.
 Violet Sorrengail's next round of training might require her to betray the man she loves.

 3. THE HEAVEN & EARTH GROCERY STORE by James McBride.
 Secrets held by the residents of a dilapidated neighborhood come to life when a skeleton is found at the bottom of a well.

+7. UPSIDE DOWN by Danielle Steel.
+When they encounter strains in their romantic relationships, a Hollywood actress and her plastic surgeon daughter seek solace in each other.

-5. THE EXCHANGE by John Grisham.
-In a sequel to "The Firm," Mitch McDeere, who is now a partner at the world's largest law firm, gets caught up in a sinister plot.
+8. THE EXCHANGE by John Grisham.
+In a sequel to "The Firm," Mitch McDeere,now a partner at the world's largest law firm, gets caught up in a sinister plot.

-6. THE LITTLE LIAR by Mitch Albom.
-The actions of an 11-year-old boy help facilitate the delivery of Jewish residents, including his family, to Auschwitz.

-7. THE SERPENT AND THE WINGS OF NIGHT by Carissa Broadbent.
-The first book in the "Crowns of Nyaxia" series.
-Oraya enters a tournament held by the goddess of death.

 9. DEMON COPPERHEAD by Barbara Kingsolver.
 A re-imagining of Charles Dickens' "David Copperfield" set in the mountains of southern Appalachia.